-It can feel like all hope is lost if you fall behind on your car payments (or are about to).
-If you find yourself in this situation, the worst thing you can do is nothing.
+If you find you can't afford your car payment, the worst thing you can do is nothing.
 There are many possible solutions and you need to take action as soon as possible.

 The worst thing you can do if you fall behind on your car loan is resign yourself to the fact that your car is going to be repossessed.
 Nobody wins when a vehicle is taken back.
 It's far better if you try to work with your lender to come up with a solution.